microsoft/MR_RetailExperienceWorkshop/.md/3-configure-virtual-showroom.md

         ![A screenshot of importing TextMeshPro.](img/import-tmp.png)

-2. Adjust transform component of the UI tag to place it comfortably and correctly near the product (T-shirt_black_01.)
+2. Adjust the transform component of the UI tag to place it comfortably and correctly near the product (T-shirt_black_01.)
 This may involve moving, scaling, and rotating the product tag.

 3. We would like to have the UI tag appear when the user is interacting with the product and hidden when the user is not interacting with the product.
 To automatically activate and deactivate the tags, follow the instructions below.